Signal quality

 Signal quality is the fitness of your conversion data as an input to automated bidding: complete, deduplicated, on time, and carrying real values.

 Data quality is warehouse hygiene: is the table accurate.
 Signal quality is narrower and higher-stakes: is the conversion stream the bidding algorithm eats trustworthy.
-A conversion feed can pass every data-quality check and still fail on signal quality in four ways: broken (events never arrive), duplicated (pixel and CAPI both counted), late (CRM imports landing days after the click), and value-less (a $99 signup weighted equal to a $50k contract).
-Each defect produces a different mis-spend pattern, because platforms don't pause on bad data.
+A feed can pass every data-quality check and still fail four ways: broken (events never arrive), duplicated (pixel and CAPI both counted), late (CRM imports landing days after the click), and value-less (a $99 signup weighted like a $50k contract).
+Each defect produces its own mis-spend pattern, because platforms don't pause on bad data.
 They act on it.

-Why it's the constraint that outranks the others: The tracking bottleneck.
-The full argument, defect by defect: The tracking bottleneck: your bids are only as good as your signal.
+Why it caps everything downstream: The tracking bottleneck.
+The defect-by-defect argument: The tracking bottleneck: your bids are only as good as your signal.

 Related terms